 “But aren’t you a Jesus mythicist?” you may be wondering.
 Indeed, I am a Jesus mythicist—in the sense that Jesus of Nazareth did not exist.
 Longtime readers of this blog and those who have read my books (especially the final chapter of NazarethGate), however, know that my position is somewhat more nuanced.
 Though I reject the historicity of Jesus of Nazareth, I assert the relevance of another prophet (whose historicity is denied by no one) also called ‘Jesus.’
 This prophet lived in early I BCE and is known to Jewish rabbinical writings as Yeshu (= Jesus) ha-Notsri (= the Nazarene).
-This Jesus was crucified in the time of Salome Alexandra (r.
+This Jesus was crucified c.
+66 BCE, shortly after the reign of Salome Alexandra (r.
 76–67 BCE).

 If my estimation is correct, the sayings that follow in this series are vital information for every researcher into early Christian origins.
 I may publish these posts eventually in book form but want to make sure that the material becomes public at least to those who follow my work.
 This project is, I believe, my last unfinished major undertaking in the field of early Christian studies.